vrockai/pipeline-test/docs/content.md

 ---

-## The importance of the gut microbiome in the pathogenesis and transmission of SARS-CoV-2
+## The importance of the gut microbiome in the pathogenesis and transmission of SARS-CoV-2.
+ 13.08.2023, _C Brogna, V Viduto, M Fabrowski, S Cristoni, G Marino, L Montano, M Piscopo_

+Zhou et al. study nicely traces a significant topic in COVID-19 infection: the persistence of the virus within the intestinal tract.
+Many pathological mechanisms have been noted in the current literature about the mode of infection and propagation of SARS-CoV-2 in the human body.
+Nevertheless, there are still many concerns about this: only some things seem well understood.
+We present a different point of view by illustrating the importance of the gut microbiome in the pathogenesis of COVID-19 disorders.

 [Source](https://doi.org/10.1080/19490976.2023.2244718)

+10.1080/19490976.2023.2244718

 ---

-## Perturbations in gut microbiota composition in patients with polycystic ovary syndrome: a systematic review and meta-analysis
+## Perturbations in gut microbiota composition in patients with polycystic ovary syndrome: a systematic review and meta-analysis.
+ 12.08.2023, _P Li, P Shuai, S Shen, H Zheng, P Sun, R Zhang, S Lan, Z Lan, T Jayawardana, Y Yang, J Zhao, Y Liu, X Chen, EM El-Omar, Z Wan_

+_Humans, Female, Gastrointestinal Microbiome, Polycystic Ovary Syndrome, Dysbiosis, Phylogeny, Microbiota_ The results of human observational studies on the correlation between gut microbiota perturbations and polycystic ovary syndrome (PCOS) have been contradictory.
+This study aimed to perform the first systematic review and meta-analysis to evaluate the specificity of the gut microbiota in PCOS patients compared to healthy women.

 [Source](https://doi.org/10.1186/s12916-023-02975-8)

+10.1186/s12916-023-02975-8

 ---